 - Clean your filter!
 If you have a sand filter, you need to backwash!
 Otherwise the sand filter may require a media change.
 If you have a cartridge filter, your element will be very clogged, these commonly need replacing every season or two depending on the maintenance on them

 - Vacuum waste out of the pool!
 Remove all settled debris out of the pool by vacuuming to waste, this ensures the suspended particles are completely removed from the pool!

 Why Do I Have Cloudy Pool Water?

-There are so many causes of cloudy pool water, but I have broken it down into three main causes.
+There are so many causes of cloudy pool water, but we have broken it down into three main causes.

 1. The Pool Filter

 Your filter system constantly cleans the water in your pool.
 Without it, you’re left with stagnant water that could become cloudy.
 Pool clarity is 9 times out of 10 linked to your filtration.
 If you are experiencing a cloudy pool, something's up with either your sand or cartridge filter.

 Need a new filter?
 Shop the range below: